 See Related: La Fermette Marbeuf

-The menu features dishes like duck foie gras terrine, lobster bisque, and beef filet with black truffles.
+The menu features duck foie gras terrine, lobster bisque, and beef filet with black truffles.
 The extensive wine list features wines from France and around the world.
 If you’re looking for a truly special dining experience, L’Ambroisie is worth a visit.

 Place de Vosges, Place de la Bastille, Musee Cranavalet, Cathédrale Notre-Dame de Paris, and Louvre Museum are all within walking distance of the restaurant.

-If you’re looking for a place to stay, Moxy Paris Bastille and Les Jardins du Marais are both great options.
+If you’re looking for a place to stay, Moxy Paris Bastille and Les Jardins du Marais are great options.
 Both hotels are nearby and offer excellent amenities.
 No matter what you’re looking for, you will find it near L’Ambroisie.

 See Related: Best Macarons in Paris